 For information on Government loans and training bursaries, please visit the Student Finance England and Get into Teaching websites.

 We closely adhere to the national entry requirements for ITT courses along with the subject specific requirements form our HE partners -

-GCSE (or equivalent) in English and maths at grade C or above; also science at grade C or above if you want to teach in the primary phase.
+GCSE (or equivalent) in English and maths at grade C/4 or above; also Science at grade C/4

-Its useful to have relevant experience in a school either through work experience or volunteering/ paid employment.
+Relevant experience in a school, work experience or volunteering/ paid employment.